 Rexahn’s clinical development portfolio consists of three clinical stage oncology compounds with unique and selective mechanisms of action.

-RX-5902, is an orally administered highly potent anti-cancer, first-in-class small molecule that inhibits the phosphorylated p68 RNA helicase, a protein that plays a key role in cancer growth, progression and metastasis.
-Pre-clinical studies demonstrated that RX-5902 exhibits very potent anti-tumor activity in various cancers including melanoma, renal, ovarian and pancreatic.
-Additional studies suggest that RX-5902 is effective in drug-resistant cancer cells and is synergistic when combined with current cancer drugs.
-The IND for RX-5902 has been filed and a Phase I trial is planned to start in the second quarter of 2013.
+Supinoxin (RX-5902) is an orally administered, highly potent anti-cancer, first-in-class small molecule that inhibits the phosphorylated p68 RNA helicase, a protein that plays a key role in cancer growth, progression and metastasis.
+Pre-clinical studies demonstrated that Supinoxin exhibits very potent anti-tumor activity in various cancers including renal, ovarian, pancreatic, and melanoma.
+Additional studies suggest that Supinoxin is effective in drug-resistant cancer cells and is synergistic when combined with current cancer drugs.
+A Phase I trial is currently enrolling patients, and data is expected in the first half of 2014.